-The Working with Children Check (the Check) is just one part of creating and maintaining a child-safe environment.
+The Working with Children Check is just one part of creating and maintaining a child-safe environment.

-Organisations need to ensure that only people in roles that have direct, unsupervised contact with children have a Check.
+Organisations need to ensure that people in roles that have direct contact with children hold a Check.
 For details, go to Do my workers need a Check?

 To keep the children in your care safe from harm, you must know:

-- that everyone with direct and unsupervised contact with children has a Check
+- that everyone with direct contact with children has a Check

 - if applicants are legally permitted to work while their application is processed.
-People with serious sexual, violent or drug offences, or subject to orders listed under Schedule 3 of the Act cannot work with children while their applications are assessed.
-Go to Offences and penalties and Failing the Check
+People with serious sexual, violent or drug offences, or who are subject to orders listed under Schedule 3 of the Act cannot work with children while their applications are assessed.
+For details go to Offences and penalties and Failing the Check

 - when workers’ Checks expire